Toyota's CEO-to-be outlines leadership team bullish on EVs - NewsBreak

 Toyota's CEO-to-be outlines leadership team bullish on EVs

-The next president at Japan ’s top automaker Toyota, Koji Sato, introduced a management team Monday that he said will lead an aggressive push on electric vehicles.
+TOKYO (AP) — The next president at Japan’s top automaker Toyota, Koji Sato, introduced a management team Monday that he said will lead an aggressive push on electric vehicles.

 Sato stressed that “electrification” is a key theme for his team and promised to develop a totally new, next-generation electric vehicle by 2026.